 The secrecy around the USAF’s LRS-B brings military value, but some ill-understood costs.

 Yesterday, Northrop Grumman won the contract from the US Air Force to develop and build its new Long-Range Strike Bomber (LRS-B).
 For advocates of the big planes, the announcement came none too soon.
-The USAF’s bomber fleet today consists of 158 aircraft, but with only 96 ready for combat service, and of an average age of 39 years.
-To remedy both age and quantity, the USAF wants to procure a fleet of 80 to 100 LRS-Bs to replace its B-1Bs, B-52Hs, and perhaps eventually its B-2As as well.
+The USAF’s bomber fleet today consists of 158 aircraft, but with only ninety-six ready for combat service, and of an average age of thirty-nine years.
+To remedy both age and quantity, the USAF wants to procure a fleet of eighty to one hundred LRS-Bs to replace its B-1Bs, B-52Hs, and perhaps eventually its B-2As as well.
 Beyond some broad parameters concerning financial goals, little is known about these future bombers, and that creates two clear problems.
 First, secrecy can bring great military value, but also its own ill-understood costs.
 Second, obscuring details also naturally complicates analysis, leaving many to wonder whether to support or oppose what they don’t understand.
 By probing the known unknowns of the LRS-B, we will try.

 Some details of the LRS-B program have by now been well-publicized.
 The projected costs have been estimated—by two independent teams—at $23.5 billion in development, and $564 million per initial production aircraft.
 The latter is well under the inflation-adjusted cost cap of about $619 million (in FY 2016 terms) set in 2010 by then-Defense Secretary Robert Gates.
 An eighty-person team in the Air Force’s Rapid Capabilities Office is managing the entire project, with a greatly streamlined process.
 The electronic architecture will be open, as already demonstrated on the B-2A, so that add-on capabilities will be easier to incorporate in the future should it be deemed necessary.
-Two or three test aircraft will be built first, followed by five low-rate production lots comprising another 21 aircraft.
+Two or three test aircraft will be built first, followed by five low-rate production lots comprising another twenty-one aircraft.
 Around 2025, the first squadron of LRS-Bs will fly as part of Global Strike Command, the USAF’s consolidated home for all bombers.

 There has been some sound speculation as well.
 The new plane won’t be just a “bomber,” according to retired Lieutenant General David Deptula, but a “long-range sensor-shooter,” in an indication of a much wider range of potential capabilities.
 John Stillion of the CSBA has suggested even an air-to-air role.
 Presumably, each plane will be a versatile flying wing-body, with a two-person crew, numerous bombs, high subsonic speed, high survivability, and no gold-plating.
 If the aircraft performs as well as hoped, the shift in American attention to the long distances of the Pacific theater may set up “an inevitable competition” for money between LRS-B and F-35 Joint Strike Fighter (JSF) over the next decade.